j-signorelli/su2-precice-pywrapper/README.md

 The Python scripts can very easily be run in parallel by just pre-pending the Python script call like:

         mpirun -n 8 python3 SU2_preCICE_CHT.py -f SU2_config_file.cfg --parallel

+**IMPORTANT NOTE**: As of now, FSI does not work in parallel.
+This appears to potentially be an issue in SU2 - see the ongoing discussion [here](https://github.com/su2code/SU2/discussions/1931).